SuperOfficeDocs/superoffice-docs/user-guide/en/search-options/selections/howto/export-to-file.md

 [!include[Start](../includes/steps-start-task.md)]

 1. Click the **Task** button and select **Export to file**.
-The **Export to file** dialog opens.

-1. In the **Use Template** field, you can specify the template to use for the file you are exporting.
+1. In the **Export to file** dialog in the **Use Template** field, specify the template to use for the file you are exporting.
 The template determines what is exported.
-If you do not want to use the default option, you can choose another template from the list box.
+If you do not want to use the default option, choose another template from the list box.

 1. Click **Create** to set the export running.